nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures.md

 - The AWS ELB would be used for load balancing.
 - Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) or Elastic Cloud can be used as managed search service.
 Another option is to manually setup an Elasticsearch cluster using EC2 nodes.
-- Amazon ElasticCache can be used for a managed Redis cluster.
-Another option is to have a cluster hosted and managed by RedisLabs.
 - Amazon Managed Streaming for Kafka ([MSK](https://aws.amazon.com/msk/)) is an option for Kafka if it is available in your AWS region.
 - Database can be handled through Amazon RDS, this is a native plug as there is nothing specific to Amazon in this case.
 MongoDB Atlas is also an option for a hosted MongoDB cluster.
 - An Amazon S3 bucket can be used for replicated file storage.
 Our BinaryManager is pluggable and we use it to leverage the S3 Storage capabilities.